Tesseract (band): Musical style

-Tesseract play a specific style of progressive metal that features open tunings on their guitars, polyrhythmic riffs, odd time signatures and several atmospheric layers.
+Tesseract play a specific style of progressive metal and djent that features open tunings on their guitars, polyrhythmic riffs, odd time signatures and several atmospheric layers.
 The band have stated that they do not compose their music with specific polyrhythms in mind, but play what they feel fits the groove.
 They also include a mid-range distorted guitar tone and melodic clean passages, heavily influenced by ambient music.
-The band typically plays in the style of the subgenre djent, pioneered by Meshuggah and SikTh.